-Older people in particular are afraid of developing dementia if they become more forgetful or have problems with their orientation.
-This need not be the case, as these are often signs of stress, depression or other illnesses such as circulatory disorders or thyroid disease.
-It is therefore important to speak to your general practitioner immediately if you have any such signs or anxieties.
-If necessary, he or she will refer you to a specialist in psychiatry or neurology.
-You will be examined there and then given a diagnosis.
-In some regions, there are also special outpatient clinics or hospitals where the diagnosis is made.
-If you live in such a region, your general practitioner can also refer you there.
-You can find information on this under the menu item Where to get a diagnosis?
+Older people in particular often worry about developing dementia if they notice increasing forgetfulness or problems with their sense of orientation.
+However, this does not necessarily mean dementia as these symptoms can also be linked to stress, depression, or other illnesses such as circulatory disorders or thyroid disease.
+It is therefore important to speak to your general practitioner immediately if you experience any such signs or if you have concerns.
+If necessary, they will refer you to a specialist in psychiatry or neurology.
+There you will undergo examinations and receive a clear diagnosis.
+In some regions, special outpatient clinics or hospitals also carry out dementia diagnostics.
+If you live in such a region, your general practitioner can give you a referral.
+You can find more information on this under the menu item Where to get a diagnosis?

-Sometimes it takes some time for a diagnosis to be made.
-Often the causes cannot be found immediately after the first examination.
+Sometimes, receiving a diagnosis can take time.
+Often the causes of symptoms cannot be determined immediately after the first examination.
 It is therefore important to discuss memory problems or other possible signs of dementia with your general practitioner as soon as possible.
-As a rule, health insurance will cover the costs of such an examination.
+In most cases, your health insurance will cover the costs of such an examination.
 Depending on your health insurance, you may have to pay a small contribution, as with all examinations.

-If you go to an elective doctor, you should find out about the costs beforehand.
-If you submit the invoice to your health insurance provider, you will usually be reimbursed part of the costs.
+If you visit an elective doctor, be sure to ask about the costs in advance.
+If you submit the invoice to your health insurance provider, you will usually be reimbursed for part of the costs.

 Depending on the impairment, other examinations may also be carried out, such as an ultrasound of the neck vessels.